Finding Calm in the Current

 The key to greater productivity is to work smarter, not harder.
 Working smarter saves precious time and energy for the things that really matter.
 When our head is in the right place and we set our priorities in the correct order, we can accomplish a lot more in less time.

-In this week's Torah portion G‑d instructs Noah—the only righteous man in a world consumed by violence and corruption—to build a large wooden Teivah (“ark”).
-A great flood, says G‑d, will wipe out all life from the face of the earth; but the ark will float upon the water, sheltering Noah and his family, and two members (male and female) of each animal species.
+In this week’s Torah portion, G-d instructs Noah, the only righteous man in a world consumed by violence and corruption, to build a large wooden Teivah (“ark”).
+A great flood, says G-d, will wipe out all life from the face of the earth; but the ark will float upon the water, sheltering Noah and his family, and two members (male and female) of each animal species, and seven pairs of Kosher species.

 As the verse states, “And the Lord said to Noah, ‘Come into the ark, you and all your household, for it is you that I have seen as a righteous man before Me in this generation.”
 (Genesis 7:1)

-Although G-d's command was directed specifically to Noah, the lesson is eternal and relevant at all times as well.
-The Baal Shem Tov (1698-1760) explained that the Hebrew word for “ark,” Teivah, also means “word.”
-“Come into the word,” says G‑d; enter within the words of prayer and Torah study.
-Here you will find a sanctuary of wisdom, meaning and holiness amidst the raging flood waters of life.
+Although G-d’s command was directed specifically to Noah, the lesson is eternal and relevant for all times.
+The Baal Shem Tov (1698–1760) explained that the Hebrew word for “ark,” Teivah, also means “word.”
+“Come into the word,” says G-d; enter within the words of prayer and Torah study.
+Here you will find a sanctuary of wisdom, meaning, and holiness amidst the raging floodwaters of life.

-One of the lessons we derive from this part of the narrative is that we should never despair in the face of what is occurring in the world around us.
-Even when threatened with a devastating flood, a pandemic, or personal challenges, we should retain our optimism, for G-d watches over each us and shelters us, and for Him, anything is possible.
+One of the great lessons we learn from this story is that we should never despair in the face of what’s happening around us.
+Even when threatened by a devastating flood, financial worries, uncertainty, or personal challenges, G-d forbid, we should retain our optimism and faith, for G-d watches over each of us, and for Him, anything is possible.

-We all need to set aside times in our busy day to take a moment to enter our own personal arks by reconnecting with our soul and strengthen our faith in G-d.
-This is not only necessary for our own spiritual growth but it also helps us advance in our careers in a relaxed and meaningful way.
+We all need to set aside moments in our busy day to enter our own personal arks, to pause, breathe, and reconnect with our souls.
+This is not only essential for our spiritual growth but also strengthens our ability to advance in our careers and relationships in a calm, meaningful way.

-Although there were all types of animals in the ark, miraculously they all learned how to get along and not harm one another.
-Our Sages state that the peace that reigned between the animals in Noah's Ark is a foretaste of the redemption when “A wolf shall live with a lamb, and a leopard shall lie with a kid; and a calf and a lion cub and a fatling [shall lie] together, and a small child shall lead them.”
-(Isaiah 11:6)
+Although there were all types of animals in the ark, miraculously, they all learned to coexist peacefully.
+Our sages teach that the peace that reigned between the animals in Noah’s Ark is a foretaste of the redemption when “A wolf shall live with a lamb, and a leopard shall lie with a kid; and a calf and a lion cub and a fatling shall lie together, and a small child shall lead them.”
+(Isaiah 11:6).
+This idea is also a mataphor for the era when all nations will leave at peace with one another.

 Previous